0xgh057r3c0n/Bomkesh-OSINT/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Public License - see the [LICENSE](LICENSE) file for details.

 ## Author
 - **G4UR4V007**